 MONTHLY COLLECTIVE RESEARCH SESSIONS 2020 + 2022-ongoing

-A hands-on sharing, exchange and experimentation platform for independent artists from the (performing) arts field
+A hands-on sharing, exchange and experimentation platform for independent artists from the performing and visual arts fields and beyond.

-The collective research sessions were an invitation to artists to share their questions, processes, projections, curiosities and ideas with peers with the goal of mutual resource building, learning and exchange.
-The practical set-up of the sessions has changed over time but the focus remains on artistic practices and on thinking and doing together, on collectively sharing the not knowing of an artistic process.
+The collective research sessions were established as an invitation to artists to share their questions, processes, projections, curiosities and ideas with peers with the goal of mutual resource building, learning and exchange.
+The practical set-up of the sessions has changed over time but the focus remains on artistic practices and on thinking and doing together.

 research project 2013